emunyangeyo/prediction-of-alzheimer-s-disease-using-mri/README.md

 ![Confusion Matrix](results/confusion_matrix.png)

-The model performs best on Non-demented samples.
-Early-stage classes (Very mild and Mild dementia) are more difficult to distinguish due to vague anatomical differences and limited samples.
+The model detected Non-demented samples best while early-stage classes (Very mild and Mild dementia) are more difficult to distinguish due to limited samples.

 Ablation Study

 Several ablation experiments were conducted to evaluate the effect of different components:

-Without class weights: recall drops significantly for minority classes
+Without class weights the recall drops significantly for minority classes

-Without data augmentation: validation performance decreases
+Without data augmentation the validation performance decreases

-Reduced dropout: increased overfitting is observed
+Reduced dropout increased overfitting was observed

 These experiments confirm that both augmentation and class weighting are important for this task.